Relevant Life and Career Events by Decade

 2016 – Mr. Burnett was contacted by Tarleton State University (Member of the Texas A&M University System) Fine Arts Department to present a Music Business Webinar Workshop on November 30th which was well received.
 This session highlighted the importance of creating innovative solutions in response to ongoing infrastructure issues of music economy.

-2017 – ALBUM RELEASE: CD “Echoes of Europe” by Dino Massa Kansas City Quintet releases, January 2, 2017!
-Visit the new mobile friendly website for more details …
+2017 – ALBUM RELEASE: CD “Echoes of Europe” by Dino Massa Kansas City Quintet released, January 2, 2017, to international critical acclaim.
+Visit the project’s website for more details …

 – – –